yzdxs/learn-anything/readme.md

 # Why? 🎈

 [I wrote an article on why I made this and what the future of this project is](https://medium.com/@NikitaVoloboev/knowledge-bootstrapping-36c97e0dee19#.lehca4z09).
 In short, mind maps are an incredibly effective way to make the connections between different areas in whatever I am trying to research and learn.
-I just want to share this knowledge.
-[I also use Anki to retain it all in memory](https://github.com/nikitavoloboev/research/tree/master/anki).
-[Contributions](https://github.com/nikitavoloboev/knowledge-map#contributing-) are most welcome.
-Let's do this together.

-The end goal is to visualise all the different paths one can take in exploring this world and see how all these paths connect as well as to provide the best resources on how to go about acquiring the knowledge needed to follow any of the paths.

-[Here](https://www.youtube.com/watch?v=a1zDuOPkMSw) is a talk I really love on what research really means and how you can conduct it efficiently.
-[Transcript of it](http://www.cs.virginia.edu/%7Erobins/YouAndYourResearch.html).
+I want to make a collaborative mind map of links and resources and present it all visually.
+In contrast to the current model of forming a question, entering it in the search engine and getting a static number of links as answer.
+I wish to present everything visually and provide the best resources one can use to learn the topic in depth.
+I want people to spend their time exploring what this world has to offer instead of wandering around, searching for questions to ask and problems to solve.

+I am building a [web search engine](https://github.com/nikitavoloboev/knowledge-map-search-engine) to extend and bring this project to the web.
+As it stands, the [main mind map](https://my.mindnode.com/83qmKgoATj8TyKzprzsPfoirxa2g9WmFGx3xpr1J) takes too long to open (~ 1 minute) but I think it is worth the wait.
+Each node you see on the graph is another mind map where everything is to be read from left to right.
+All the nodes of the graph can also be viewed [here](https://github.com/nikitavoloboev/knowledge-map#index-%EF%B8%8F).
+Thus if you wish, you can come to this page and search for the node you need.
+Perhaps you are looking for [machine learning resources](https://my.mindnode.com/zB6jcZpgGYqpGBfys7LXzBaej8qgUBwAo7kJssze) or [interesting blogs you can read](https://my.mindnode.com/Lr33AxQg1yTrPzYJrAbFD7E6Wr7cM6YyoUfXaEzp).
+Just come here and search for what you wish.
+If you think something is missing, please [say it](https://github.com/nikitavoloboev/knowledge-map#contributing-) 💙.
+This is a collaborative project after all.

+So much time is wasted looking for resources and help.
+There is a lot of effort being done to [ease this process](https://github.com/sindresorhus/awesome) but still, you have to look for it.
+What if instead of searching, you could instead explore and get yourself 'up to speed' with what our world already collectively knows.

+As I learn more and more topics, I also make [flash cards](https://github.com/nikitavoloboev/research/tree/master/anki) that I use to consilidate my knowledge.

+I hope I got you interested and you will take some of your time to explore what I know or rather what I wish to know.
+Below are some instructions on how to best approach interacting with this mind map.
+If you wish to contribute to this project, this is great, there are [many many](https://github.com/nikitavoloboev/knowledge-map#contributing-) ways in which you can.

 # Where to start? 🤔